-Despite mixed feelings on the color intensity, Cretacolor does promise solid lightfastness ratings on most of their pencils.
+Despite mixed feelings about the color intensity, Cretacolor does promise solid lightfastness ratings on most of their pencils.
 This color should last for several years unless you leave your artwork directly exposed to strong light for a long time.
 The pencils come with a lightfast rating that ranges from “LF1” to “LF5”.
 LF1 is the most lightfast and LF5 is the least lightfast.
 Most of the pencils are either LF1 or LF2 which is quite good.

-As for when water is applied, the color lightens up some.
+When water is applied, the color lightens up some.
 The problem that we ran into was that oftentimes the color would become TOO light.
 This then required us to go back and layer on more color.
 This can quickly turn into a big mess and it makes it easy to lose control of the art piece.

 If you plan on using water with these (which you should!
 They are watercolor pencils after all), then start with a very small amount of water.
 This should help you have better control over how light you make the color.